Pixelhash/PlayerSupport/README.md

 PlayerSupport [![Build Status](https://travis-ci.org/Pixelhash/PlayerSupport.svg?branch=master)](https://travis-ci.org/Pixelhash/PlayerSupport)
 ================================================================================================================================================

-Repository of the SignColors plugin.
+Repository of the PlayerSupport plugin.

 ## Commands

-For `/sup` you can alternatively use `/support`
+For `/sup` you can alternatively use `/support` or `/playersupport`

 - `/sup` - Sends a helprequest as a player, and lists helprequests as a supporter.
 - `/sup player <player>` - Accepts a helprequest and starts the private chat.